mimmi20/monolog-laminas-factory/README.md

 return [
     'log' => [
+        \Laminas\Log\Logger::class => [
             'handlers' => [
                 'myHandlerName' => [
                     'type' => 'slackWebhook',

                     'options' => [
                         'webhookUrl' => 'webhook.slack.com', // Slack Webhook URL
                         'channel' => 'channel', // Slack channel (encoded ID or name) 'userName' => 'log', // Name of a bot 'useAttachment' => false, // Optional: Whether the message should be added to Slack as attachment (plain text otherwise)
                         'iconEmoji' => null, // Optional: The emoji name to use (or null) 'useShortAttachment' => true, // Optional: Whether the the context/extra messages added to Slack as attachments are in a short style
                         'includeContextAndExtra' => true, // Optional: Whether the attachment should include context and extra data
                         'level' => \Psr\Log\LogLevel::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                         'bubble' => false, // Optional: Whether the messages that are handled can bubble up the stack or not 'excludeFields' => ['context.field1', 'extra.field2'], // Optional: Dot separated list of fields to exclude from slack message.

                         'formatter' => [], // Optional: Formatter for the handler.
                         'processors' => [], // Optional: Processors for the handler.
+                    ],
                 ],
             ],
         ],